liquibase/liquibase-test-harness/README.md

 # Running the Tests

+### Minimum Requirements
+Java 1.8

-1) Make sure you have docker container up and running first
+1) Make sure you have a docker container up and running first
 2) Go to `src/test/resources/docker` and run `docker-compose up -d`.
 Wait until the databases start up.
 3) Open `src/test/groovy/liquibase/sdk/test/LiquibaseSdkSuite.groovy` in your IDE of choice and run it